Northern Colorado IMRG

 Pre-Ride

 Group motorcycle rides will have a designated meeting place with a meetup time and kickstands up (KSU) time.
+Please arrive on time and well before KSU.
 You should also do a pre-ride check on your motorcycle (e.g. checking tire pressure, lights, etc) to help make sure it’s safe to ride.
 Come prepared with proper clothing layers for climate changes, rain gear, sunscreen lotion, drinking water – essentially whatever you believe is required to keep your ride enjoyable.
-Please arrive with a full tank of gas, and empty your bladder before the ride begins.
+Arrive with a full tank of gas, and empty your bladder before the ride begins.

 NoCo IMRG group motorcycle rides will have a Lead Road Officer and a Sweep Road Officer.
 The Lead Road Officer plans the ride route, provides a pre-ride overview, and leads the group ride with continual focus on rider safety.
 The Sweep Road Officer is the last motorcycle, and helps to keep the group together and to ensure all riders arrive at the destination safely.
 If you plan on leaving the group ride early before arriving at the designation, please let the Sweep know ahead of time so they can expect your departure from the ride, and not follow you thinking you are having some sort of difficulty.